50+ Tips to Limit Screen Time Without Conflict

 1) Model good tech behavior as an adult.
 Put down your tech and connect with your teen.

-3) Eat family meals together – any meals – breakfast, lunch, or dinner – so you can have tech-free, face-to-face interactions.
-Choose at least one evening per week—or as many as you humanly can to sit down together for a meal.
+3) Eat family meals together, tech-free.
+Choose at least one evening per week, or as many as you humanly can, to sit down together as a family for a meal.
 Research says that five to seven meals a week together is optimal.
 It allows for loose, unstructured conversation and laughter.
-Play a question game at dinner or family ice breaker to take the focus away from the discussion surrounding school work and grades and instead lend to more creative thinking and authentic sharing.
+Play a question game at dinner or a family icebreaker to take the focus away from the discussion surrounding school work and grades.

-6. Give your child choices and set the screen time
+5. Give your student choices and set the screen time

 Elizabeth Hicks, Co-Founder, Parenting Nerd